This post will show you the Halloween costume accessories that will make or break your costume.

 Hats in general are becoming a bigger part of everyday wear, so why not buy a beret that Emily will definitely be bringing back from Paris with her for 2021’s top trends?
 I love this one from H&M.

 Nothing says French like a beret, horizontal stripes, and a red pout.
 Or you could say you’re dressed like Taylor Swift.

 This year has felt like a very long Halloween movie, but Halloween is all about escape, about being someone else, and I think we could all use a little break.

 Remember to think twice to three times about your outfits — cultural appropriation is never a good look.
-With these easy costume ideas there are no excuses to not have the best time.
+With these easy costume ideas, there are no excuses for not having the best time.
 Happy Halloween!